seeramsujay/hardware-qwen/README.md

-# ESP32 Cold-Chain Compliance Agent
+# CryoKrypton

 **Zero-trust edge auditing for high-value biologicals using hardware-backed cryptography and Qwen3.7-Plus.**

 The global pharmaceutical supply chain relies on fragile, cloud-dependent sensors that are trivial to forge.
-This project turns the ESP32-S3-CAM (or ESP32-S3 equipped with a camera module) into an autonomous, cryptographically secure compliance agent capable of locally signing audit trails and orchestrating complex logistics interventions via multimodal AI.
+CryoKrypton turns the ESP32-S3-CAM (or ESP32-S3 equipped with a camera module) into an autonomous, cryptographically secure compliance agent capable of locally signing audit trails and orchestrating complex logistics interventions via multimodal AI.

 ## Install